 The MID faults and warnings are saved in the format of masks in the MID: Faults and MID: Warnings variables.
-Faults and warnings are cleared automatically when starting a new measurement.
-If a MID fault appears, the measurement process immeadiatelly stops and brings the MID state machine safely to the STOP state.
+Faults and warnings are cleared by automatically starting a new measurement.
+If a MID fault appears, the measurement process immeadiately stops and brings the MID state machine safely to the STOP state.
 If a MID warning appears, the measurement process continues.
 Warnings report minor issues during the measurement process.
-See Table 13 and Table 14 for more details on individual faults and warnings.
+See Table 7 and Table 8 for more details on individual faults and warnings.